min2ha/ukwa-site/content/target/41425/index.en.md

   "subject": "EU Referendum"
 }

-# Royal College of Nursing: the EU Referendum

 Whilst the RCN will not be taking a formal position on the referendum as an organisation, the RCN has produced a briefing which provides factual information on how the EU has impacted on nursing to date.